ximenafernandez/ximenafernandez.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I am a postdoc at
 [Swansea University](www.swansea.ac.uk), working with [Jeffrey Giansiracusa](https://www.swansea.ac.uk/staff/science/maths/giansiracusa-j-h/).
-I am also member of the [Centre for Topological Data Analysis](https://www.maths.ox.ac.uk/groups/topological-data-analysis).
+I am also member of the [Oxford-Liverpool-Sw  ansea Centre for Topological Data Analysis](https://www.maths.ox.ac.uk/groups/topological-data-analysis).
 I am working on density-based methods in manifold learning, and its applications to the study of high dimensional dynamical systems.

 I earned
 my Ph.D in Mathematics from the